saeideh-moghaddam/saeideh-moghaddam/README.md

 If my repositories seem functional and attractive,

-please follow 🙌🏻 and star 🌟 my repositories so you don't get lost.
+please follow 🙌🏻 and hit the star🌟